isaac-pj/vr-store/wiki.md

 - use aabb-collider // do not work because boxHelper grow horizontaly when rotate in Y axis
 - create box wrapper

+# Svelte Components

+- always properties need to defined e.g. position
+- register components is a good way to define and reuse

 # Generate Component

 - create a command line tool to generate component